Risk Aggregation under Dependence Uncertainty and an Order Constraint: The directional lower coupling

 Let the random vectors $(X^{ct},Y^{ct})$, $(X,Y)$ and $(X^{c},Y^{c})$ be such that they have the same marginal distributions, $(X^{ct},Y^{ct})$ is countermonotonic, and $(X^{c},Y^{c})$ is comonotonic.
 It is well known that

-see e.g., \citet[Corollary 3.28]{R13}.\footnote{We choose to work mainly with concave order instead of convex order because of our focus on the DL coupling which will be important for the analysis in Sections \ref{sec4} and \ref{sec5}.
+see e.g., \citet[Corollary 3.28]{R13}.\footnote{We choose to work mainly with concave order instead of convex order because a major target of this paper is to study VaR bounds, and the generator of VaR is increasing in concave-order; see Sections \ref{sec4} and \ref{sec5}.
 Nevertheless, since $\le_{\rm cv}$ is the same as $\ge_{\rm cx}$, all statements on concave order in this paper can be equivalently stated using convex order.
 Convex order is common in the literature of risk management, e.g., \cite{DDGK05}.} For $F,G\in \mathcal{M}$, let $X^{c},X^{ct}\sim F$ and $Y^{c},Y^{ct}\sim G$.
 Note that if $F\leq_{\rm st}G$, then $X^{c}\leq Y^{c}$, which can be easily checked by choosing $U$ as a uniform random variable over $(0,1)$, and choosing $f$ and $g$ as left quantiles of $F$ and $G$, respectively.
 Hence, $\mathcal F^o_2 (F,G)$ contains comonotonic random vectors.
 However, $(X^{ct},Y^{ct})$ may violate the order constraint unless the essential supremum of $F$ is less than or equal to the essential infimum of $G$.
 Therefore, $(X^{ct},Y^{ct})$ may not be in $\mathcal F^o_2 (F,G)$.